 Sure, you can make local backups of your phone data or sync all your photos, but it is a good idea to maintain a cloud backup as well.
 Why?
 Well, for one, it makes it infinitely easier to switch over to a new device.
 All your data is right where you left it.
 Lost a phone?
 Sign in with your credentials and continue using your new device as usual.

 Additionally, hard drives are prone to failure.
 It isn’t a matter of if, rather when.
-A good backup strategy always includes an off-site copy and for most consumers, cloud backup is a great alternative to rolling your own datacenter.
+A good backup strategy always includes an off-site copy, and for most consumers, cloud backup is a great alternative to rolling your own data center.

 Backing up to your Google Account

 Google offers a range of storage tiers that go from 100GB to multiple terabytes of storage.
 This will let you backup all your photos and videos just as they were.
 This storage space is shared with Google Drive and can be used to store other files as well.

 Do I have other options to back up photos to the cloud?

 If you don’t want to backup your Android phone to Google’s servers, there are more than a few options available.
 Google Photos might be one of the simplest photo backup services around, but it doesn’t necessarily offer granular control over how you organize your images.

 If you subscribe to Amazon Prime, you can access unlimited photo backups in original quality using the Amazon Drive app.
 This is a fantastic deal if you are already subscribed to the service.
 Otherwise, 100GB of storage on Amazon Drive costs $19.99 per year or $1.99 per month, which isn’t too bad for the peace of mind that comes with securing all your images.